signalfx/splunk-otel-dotnet/docs/opamp-config.md

 active configuration passes startup validation.
 Automatic SDK setup is required;
 `OTEL_SDK_DISABLED=true` remains supported as a valid no-op SDK configuration.

-When the server requests a full-state report, the plugin reports the current effective configuration together with the agent description, capabilities, and health supplied by the OpAMP client.
+After automatic instrumentation initializes, the plugin sends one full-state report.
+When effective configuration reporting is enabled, that report contains the current effective configuration together with the agent description, capabilities, and health supplied by the OpAMP client.
+Later server requests produce a fresh full-state report.

 ## Configuration